seeker142/seeker142.github.io/_posts/Honzuki/2024-08-16-honzukimanga_p3v08.markdown

 「I'm going back in!」

 I readjusted my grip on my spear and rushed forward, so Eckhart-sama shifted his position slightly to make room for me.
-The three of us would protect the Ruel tree.
+The three of us would protect the Ruelle tree.
 I steeled myself, determined not to let the feybeasts get any closer.
 The satisfaction of being able to perform the duties of a guard knight filled me with exhilaration.

 「I've got it!」